ASZhrani/Quest2XInput/README.md

 ```

 ### Notes:
-- Adjust the GitHub URL in the installation steps as needed.
+- Make sure to include any specific implementation details for how ViGEmBus is used in your code.
-- Ensure to include any specific libraries or additional setup steps that might be required for your project.
+- Update the GitHub URL in the installation steps according to your username.
-- Replace the placeholder action mappings in the code snippet with actual mappings relevant to your implementation.
+- Ensure that the code snippet accurately represents how you will implement the input mapping using ViGEmBus in your application.